-A "Withdrawal" is the punitive grade issued to students who are not eligible for a W/P grade and who withdraw or are withdrawn from any scheduled course after the official withdrawal period of the college or school, or who withdraw from the University after the official mid-term date.
+A Withdrawal is the punitive grade issued to students who withdraw, or are withdrawn for excessive absences, from any registered course after the official withdrawal period of the school or college, or who withdraw from the University after the official mid-term date.
+To be issued a "W" in a particular course, the student must have a grade of D+ (65-69) or lower at the time of withdrawal.
 This is a failing grade and is entered into the cumulative average.
-Upon the successful completion of the course at a later date, the cumulative average will reflect both the grade of "W" and the new grade.
+Upon the successful completion of the course at a later date, the cumulative average and academic transcript will reflect both the grade of "W" and the new grade.

-Whenever a student withdraws from a course after the official withdrawal period, the course will be calculated as a course attempted for purposes of determining satisfactory academic progress.
+Whenever a student withdraws from a course after the official withdrawal period, the course will be calculated as a course attempted for purposes of determining satisfactory progress.